Primarily European earwig (Forficula auricularia)

 Remove debris and hiding places in gardens.
 Commercial earwig traps are available.

-Frogs, toads, predator beetles and duff-scratching birds are listed among predators.
+Frogs, toads, predator beetles and duff-scratching birds are common predators.
 Fungi may attack eggs in winter nests.

 See Table 2 in: